 An exception to this is if there is prior notice that the tree is damaged or diseased.
 In some cases, the insurance carrier will go out and see that the tree was diseased and determine that the tree owner should have known about it and place responsibility on them.

 For example, if my healthy tree falls onto your house or yard during a wind storm, then it is going to be your responsibility to pay for damages it caused to your property and tree removal.
 Your personal insurance policy should have coverage included in it for tree removal.
 On the other hand, if there is prior notice that the tree is damaged or diseased, then when my tree falls, it will be my responsibility.

 If a tree falls and doesn’t damage anything, there is most likely not any coverage.

 Most often, the cause of trees coming down is due to heavy wind.
-Wind can be excluded on policies, or have a separate higher deductible.
-Unless the fallen tree was struck by lightening, it should be your regular property deductible.
+Wind can be excluded on policies or have a separate higher deductible.
+Unless the fallen tree was struck by lightning, it should be your regular property deductible.

 As always, it’s important to remember that every policy is different.
 If you have questions about fallen trees, please contact us.